Functions

 [filter [fn [x] [> x 2]] #[1 2 3 4]]

-; #[3 4]If you find yourself writing a for loop that builds up a new list by transforming each element, that's map.
-If you're writing a loop that skips some elements, that's filter.
-Learning to see these patterns will change how you think about data processing.
+A for loop that builds a new list by transforming each element is really map.
+A loop that skips some elements is really filter.
+Once you learn to see these shapes, they change how you think about working with data.

 Closures

-Functions capture variables from their enclosing scope.
-This means you can create functions that "remember" values from when they were defined.
+Functions capture variables from their enclosing scope, so a function can carry values from the moment it was defined.
 The classic example is a function factory:

 [fn make-adder [n]